ankostis/jsonschema/docs/errors.rst

         If the error was caused by a *non*-validation error, the exception object will be here.
-Currently this is only used for the exception raised by a failed format checker in :meth:`FormatChecker.check`.
+Currently this is only used for the exception raised by a failed format rule in :meth:`FormatChecker.check`.

     .. attribute:: parent